davidjbradshaw/iframe-resizer/README.md

 ### @iframe-resizer/jquery

-A simple jQuery wrapper for the parent page.([setup guide](https://iframe-resizer.com/frameworks/jquery/)).
+A simple jQuery wrapper for the parent page ([setup guide](https://iframe-resizer.com/frameworks/jquery/)).

+## Platform Guides

+Guides for using _iframe-resizer_ on different web development platforms.

 ### Wordpress